 FAILURE TO DROP OFF LINE AT THE END OF A CALL: The coupler section relies on what is generally called "CPC" or "Calling Party Control" to signal that the calling party has ended the call.
 CPC is just a brief drop to zero of the line's battery voltage.
 A few telephone companies and many office phone systems do not generate the CPC pulse that the DR-10 (and almost any other auto-answering device) requires to tell it to hang up.
 The DR-10 has two, built-in methods for handling this problem.
 First, the DTMF command #6 will cause the DR-10 to hang up.
 Second, you can set the DR-10 to hang up if no DTMF tones are recieved for a user set number of minutes.
 See page 10 for setting this feature.
 CircuitWerkes also offers a third solution for this problem.
 It is the CP-1 call progress tone decoder.
 Most office phone systems and PBXs DO generate a dial-tone or busy (reorder) tone to an off-hook extension when the calling party hangs up; the CP-1 detects the presence of those tones and tells the DR-10 to hang up the line.
-The advantage of the CP-1 over the inactivity timer is that it causes the DR-10 at times when you want to be online for more than the timer interval.
+The advantage of the CP-1 over the inactivity timer is that it causes the DR-10 to drop the line and be available immediately.
+Also, you do not have to keep issuing commands to the DR-10 at times when you want to be online for more than the timer interval.
 Call us to see if the CP-1 is right for you.